 Scrub your API logs of confidential information before sending to ReadMe

 API logs are viewable by anyone with ReadMe admin privileges.
-You can find out how to remove secure information from your request data at here.
+You can find out how to remove secure information from your request data here.

 - Set Up Authentication In Docs — To protect your data privacy, all hub users must be authenticated in order to see real API request history data.
 ReadMe supports logging in with JWT, which you can set up with this guide.
 All you need to do is pass in an